AMIT-HSBI/NonLinearSystemNeuralNetworkFMU.jl/README.md

 NonLinearSystemNeuralNetworkFMU.jl is licensed under MIT License (see [LICENSE.md](./LICENSE.md)).

 NonLinearSystemNeuralNetworkFMU.jl uses header files from the FMI standard, licensed under BSD 2-Clause (see [FMI-Standard-2.0.3/LICENSE.txt](./FMI-Standard-2.0.3/LICENSE.txt)).

+## Acknowledgments

+This package was developed as part of the [Proper Hybrid Models for Smarter Vehicles (PHyMoS)](https://phymos.de/en/) project, supported by the German [Federal Ministry for Economic Affairs and Climate Action](https://www.bmwk.de/Navigation/EN/Home/home.html) with project number 19|200022G.